- Melissa Chaikin Kahn, MS, OTR/L; Owner & Executive Director

 Drawing from an extensive knowledge of pediatric occupational therapy, Melissa develops stimulating treatment programs that empower and teach children and their families to use therapeutic strategies in their daily lives.
 As a result, children build a strong foundation upon which to learn and grow.

 A graduate of Columbia University where she earned a Master of Science degree in Occupational Therapy, Melissa brings a variety of sensory techniques into her individualized sessions and groups.
 For example, she has extensive training and experience in the Tomatis method, using Integrated Listening System and Advanced Brain Technologies (ABT).
 As a faculty member of ABT, she trains—and consults to—other occupational therapists on a national level.
-Melissa also has completed many advanced sensory-integration courses and has been educated in MNRI and Reflex Integration Techniques, Visual Vestibular treatment techniques , Praxis and Motor Planning, Brain Gym, Oral Motor Therapy, Handwriting without Tears, Cranial Sacral Therapy, and Neurodevelopmental techniques.
+Melissa also has completed many advanced sensory-integration courses and has been educated in MNRI and Reflex Integration Techniques, Visual Vestibular treatment techniques, Praxis and Motor Planning, Brain Gym, Oral Motor Therapy, Handwriting without Tears, Cranial Sacral Therapy, and Neurodevelopmental techniques.

 Julie graduated from the University of Connecticut in 2014 with a Bachelor of Science degree in Allied Health Sciences and a minor in Psychology.
 She then continued her studies at Bay Path University earning a master degree in Occupational Therapy.
 While at Bay Path University, Julie gained clinical experience working in a variety of settings including mental health, long-term care, and community-based pediatric.

 Julie’s thesis focused on the therapeutic effects of animal-assisted therapy in both geriatric and pediatric populations.
-She was also involved in the program development of improving accessibility to services, providing occupational therapy to inner city children in Springfield, Massachusetts.
+She was also involved in the program development of improving accessibility to services, providing occupational therapy to inner-city children in Springfield, Massachusetts.

 Julie completed her first clinical fieldwork affiliation at an outpatient hospital-based clinic, specializing in hand therapy.
 Her final affiliation landed her at Sensory Kids, LLC.
-Julie has always had a strong passion for working with children volunteering at pediatric hospitals, libraries, Boys & Girls clubs, and schools throughout her educational venture.
+Julie has always had a strong passion for working with children volunteering at pediatric hospitals, libraries, Boys & Girls Clubs, and schools throughout her educational venture.
 Her extensive knowledge in diverse settings contributes to her expertise and desire to continue working with children and families as a pediatric occupational therapist.

 Deanna received her bachelor’s degree from the University of Scranton where she majored in Psychology and Philosophy and a minor in Biology.
 She went on to pursue a Master’s of Science in Occupational Therapy from Sacred Heart University, where she graduated top of her class.
 During her time at Sacred Heart University, she traveled to a rural town in Haiti where she worked with children and adults to deliver occupational therapy services.
-While at Sacred Heart University she completed her Level II fieldwork in a rehabilitation setting as well at Sensory Kids.
+While at Sacred Heart University she completed her Level II fieldwork in a rehabilitation setting as well as Sensory Kids.

 Deanna’s passion towards working with children started at a young age.
 She has previously worked with children as a camp counselor for children with developmental disabilities, a math instructor and lifeguard swim instructor.
 Deanna is experienced in creating sensory diets, home programs, environmental modifications and collaborating with parents to maximize client’s progress.